-Gamble also offers a web-assisted section of the course that includes an in-person classroom component, but for the Fall semester, he sought to maximize the flexibility for students where they could “move seamlessly” between on-ground, remote, and online instruction regardless of the section they selected when enrolling.
+Gamble also offers a web-assisted section of the course that includes an in-person classroom component, but for the fall semester, he sought to maximize the flexibility for students where they could “move seamlessly” between on-ground, remote, and online instruction regardless of the section they selected when enrolling.

 MTSU continues to follow strict health and safety protocols in line with Centers for Disease Control and Prevention recommendations and has extended a policy of mandatory masks or face coverings inside all university buildings and even outside when social distancing isn’t possible.
-University administration continues to closely track positive coronavirus cases among employees and students in case a pivot back to an all virtual posture is needed.
+University administration continues to closely track positive coronavirus cases among employees and students in case a pivot back to an all-virtual posture is needed.

 “I really wanted to, regardless of … whether campus ends up closing or not, I wanted a seamless experience for students.
-I’m just going to provide try to provide the maximum flexibility I can,” Gamble said of his approach in setting up his personal finance course.
+I’m just going to try to provide the maximum flexibility I can,” Gamble said of his approach in setting up his personal finance course.

-“So a student might show up in in class the first week, then participate on Zoom the next week; show up back in class the third week, and maybe they just work with the online material the next week,” he said.
+“So a student might show up in class the first week, then participate on Zoom the next week; show up back in class the third week, and maybe they just work with the online material the next week,” he said.
 “So they can kind of jump back and forth, which is something I’ve never offered in the past.
 I thought it fit.”

 It takes a bit of multitasking.

-“So when I when I teach in the classroom, I’m also on Zoom,” he said.
+“So when I teach in the classroom, I’m also on Zoom,” he said.
 “I’m looking at the chat, the things I put up on the projector and screen sharing with students.
 So it’s like three different delivery modes are all happening at once, and students regardless whether they’re registered fully online or the classroom experience, are there.”

-Gamble applauded the University, led by the Learning, Teaching and Innovative Technologies Center, for hosting “fantastic” training sessions over the summer to help faculty with best practices for making the most efficient and effective use of virtual technology to keep the student learning experience as engaging as possible.
+Gamble applauded the university, led by the Learning, Teaching and Innovative Technologies Center, for hosting “fantastic” training sessions over the summer to help faculty with best practices for making the most efficient and effective use of virtual technology to keep the student learning experience as engaging as possible.

 Gamble participated in a virtual learning group of faculty over the summer who taught some of the larger courses to share strategies and tips for providing the best learning experience for students.

 “I never taught a Zoom class before this fall.
 So I really engaged in those training opportunities over the summer to see what other people had figured out and learned,” he said.
 “And I’ve just gone for it.
-Like, let’s make this work and it is a challenge to be in a classroom and teach in a classroom while you’re also interacting with students who are on Zoom … And so I regularly pause and look at the chat to see if there any questions.
+Like, let’s make this work and it is a challenge to be in a classroom and teach in a classroom while you’re also interacting with students who are on Zoom … And so I regularly pause and look at the chat to see if there are any questions.
 I look for raised hands in person and raised hands on the Zoom.”

-And with students facing such an uncertain environment, from school to work to home, Gamble, like other faculty, is embracing the University’s multimillion dollar investment in technology, coordinated by the Information Technology Division, to maintain a high quality educational experience, regardless of the method of course delivery.
+And with students facing such an uncertain environment, from school to work to home, Gamble, like other faculty, is embracing the University’s multimillion-dollar investment in technology, coordinated by the Information Technology Division, to maintain a high quality educational experience, regardless of the method of course delivery.